CodingBash/FlyCAGE/README.md

 If you are interested in contributing, please see the [CONTRIBUTING.MD](https://github.com/CodingBash/FlyCAGE) for more information!

+### Code of conduct
+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ### Development Setup
 More information on the workstation setup will be added at a later time.

 ### Contact Us
-For any questions about the project, please contact the main developer at [bbecerr@outlook.com](mailto:bbecerr@outlook.com)
+For any questions about the project, please contact the main developer at [bbecer2@ilstu.edu](mailto:bbecer2@ilstu.edu)